xyzen/CS449Project/README.md

   A simple chess app for Android

 ## Setup
-1. Unzip ProjectFolder from ZIP file OR clone repository (https://github.com/xyzen/xyChess)
+1. Unzip xyChess folder from xyChess.zip OR clone repository (https://github.com/xyzen/xyChess)
-2. Open ProjectFolder in Android Studio
+2. Open xyChess folder in Android Studio
 3. Enable a Pixel 2 API 29 emulator
 4. Run 'app' from Android Studio using emulator
 5. Demonstrate features with instructions below